San Martiño

-San Martiño (Saint Martin) is a small island off the north coast of Galician, Spain, at the mouth of the Sor river and the beginning of Ría (estuary) of O Barqueiro.

-It is formed from a meander of the Sor river.
+San Martiño (Saint Martin) is a small island off the north coast of Galician, Spain, at the mouth of the Sor River and the beginning of the Ria de Vigo estuary of O Barqueiro.
+It originally formed from a meander of the Sor River.
+It is part of the 3-island Cíes Islands archipelago, which also includes the islands of Monteagudo and Faro.
 The island belongs to the parish of As Negradas, municipality of O Vicedo.